A SAFE PLACE TO TALK

 • Addiction Counselling/Careworker Diploma (McMaster University)

-• Certified Clinical Services Provider for ADHD (ADHD-CCSP, PESI)
+• ADHD-Certified Clinical Services Provider Certification (ADHD-CCSP, PESI/Evergreen)

 Karen is also a graduate of the Ivey Business School at Western University (UWO) and previously worked in Toronto's investment/private equity industry.